kylemcdonald/kylemcdonald.net/psac/story.md

 ## "By any chance, have you heard my name before?"

 After returning from Japan, I bought a new computer case from the 14th Street store.
 When you buy something, they ask for your name and email address so they can send a receipt.
-Just before leaving, curiosity got the best of me and I asked the employee if he knew who I was.
+Just before leaving, curiosity got the best of me and I asked the employee if he'd heard of me.

-"No, I don't."
+"No, I haven't."

 "Great, thanks!"
 Question answered, I started walking away.
-I was happy to hear that I wasn't permanently banned from the Apple store.
+I was happy to hear that I wasn't permanently banned from the Apple Store.

 "But, wait, why should I know who you are?"
 I wasn't sure what to say.
 He had my email address, so I told him to check out my website, and I continued out the door.